Why Bringing in Outside Expertise Pays Off – Even When You Have Capability In-House

 3. Structured Governance and Sustainable Change

 Digital and process change isn’t just about deploying tools.
-It requires governance, KPIs, and an operating model that align HR, finance, supply chain, and operations around shared goals.
+It requires governance, KPIs, and an operating model that align HR, finance, supply chain, manufacturing, IT and operations around shared goals.

 External advisors help design these frameworks objectively, building the structures and culture that make change stick long after implementation.